Erfans/AssetBundle/README.md

                 ignored_dependencies:  []
 ```

-It is long configuration to customize bower agent, however, usual necessary configuration is:
+It is long configuration to customize the bower agent, however, usual necessary configurations are:
 ```Yaml
 #app\config\config.yml
 erfans_asset: